9 facts about fire

-Read these nine facts about fire to stay informed about fire safety.
+Read these nine facts about fire to stay informed about fire safety

-1. When learning facts about fire, it's important to understand the fire triangle.
-The triangle represents the three components that fires need to exist: heat, oxygen and fuel.
+A simplified cousin to the fire tetrahedron, the triangle represents the three components that fires need to exist: heat, oxygen and fuel.
 If one of these components is missing, a fire can’t ignite.

 Once a fire starts, if any of the three components is removed, the fire is extinguished.
 Water is used to cool a fire and take away the heat source.
-Oxygen can be removed by smothering a fire with dirt, sand or a blanket.
+Oxygen can be removed by smothering a fire with dirt, sand, a chemical agent or a blanket.

 Fuel can be removed by moving combustible materials away from the fire or by simply waiting until the fire consumes the material and goes out of its own accord.

-4. Another fact about fire is that smoking is the primary cause of death by fire in the U.S. The second cause of fire deaths is heating equipment.
+Another fact about fire is that smoking is the primary cause of death by fire in the U.S. The second cause of fire deaths is heating equipment.

-5. Arson is the third most common cause of home fires.
+Arson is the third most common cause of home fires.
 Arson in commercially operated buildings is the major reason for fire deaths and injuries in those types of properties.

 Approximately two-thirds of all fire deaths happen in homes where there’s no working fire alarm.
 Your chance of dying in a home fire is cut in half if you have a working smoke alarm.